wodo/django-ct/docs/index.rst

   FROM ct
   WHERE ancestor = st AND length <> 0

-Queries for direct parent or child nodes should also use the "length" attribute in "ct".
+Queries for direct predecessor or successor nodes should also use the "length" attribute in "ct".
-We know the path length of a immediate child is 1.
-The searching for the direct children of "st" is now straightforward:
+We know the path length of a immediate successor is 1.
+The searching for the direct successors of "st" is now straightforward:

 .. code-block:: sql

-  childs(st)
+  successors(st)

-  SELECT descendant AS child
+  SELECT descendant AS successor
   FROM ct
   WHERE ancestor = st AND length = 1

-Adjusted accordingly we can use the same method to find the parents of the node "st":
+Adjusted accordingly we can use the same method to find the predecessors of the node "st":

 .. code-block:: sql

-  parents(st)
+  predecessors(st)

-  SELECT ancestor AS parent
+  SELECT ancestor AS predecessor
   FROM ct
   WHERE descendant = st AND length = 1

 Nodes having the same parents, are usually known as siblings.
+We call this kind of relationship corporation.
-We can search siblings with a nested query.
-First we search the parents and we try then to find the related children.
+We can search the members of an corporation with a nested query.
+First we search the predecessors and second we try then to find the related successors.

 .. code-block:: sql

-  siblings(st)
+  corporation(st)

-  SELECT DISTINCT descendant AS sibling
+  SELECT DISTINCT descendant AS member
   FROM ct
   WHERE length = 1 AND ancestor IN (
     SELECT ancestor